mrprajesh/blog/_posts/2024-04-11-tinkering-vulkan.md

 ## had to do this

-sudo apt-get install libxrandr-dev python-is-python3 libwayland-dev #xorg-all?
+sudo apt-get install libxrandr-dev python-is-python3 libwayland-dev  xorg-dev

 # MINE WAS LINUX MINT SO KIND OF HACKED SCRIPT TO MAKE WORK FROM UBUNTU 22.04